nystudio107/craft-routemap/README.md

 #### All Route Rules

-The controller API endpoint `/actions/route-map/routes/get-all-route-rules` will return all of your website's route rules in an associative array.
+The controller API endpoint `/actions/route-map/routes/get-all-route-rules` will return all of your website's route rules in an array of associative arrays.
 By default, they are in Craft CMS format (e.g.: `blog/{slug}`):

 ```
 {